timelapseplus/VIEW-documentation/source/includes/_timelapse.md

 Interval Mode | Auto Variable
 Day Interval | 8 seconds
 Night Interval | 40 Seconds
-Destination | SD Card (you have to first put an SD card in the VIEW)<sup>1</sup>
+Destination | Camera (you have to first put an SD card in the VIEW)<sup>1</sup>

 I recommend starting an hour before sunset, setting the camera at the lowest ISO, a moderately wide aperture (f/2.8) and then setting the shutter speed to whatever is needed for a good exposure (maybe 1/3200).
 Make sure it's not overexposed!

 Then, let it run at least 3 hours after sunset to get a good length and transition.
 Or, if you have external power for the camera, go all night until sunrise!

-<sup>1</sup>Some cameras perform better with the Destination set to camera.
-This is only recommended for the first test for the convenience of post processing.
+Once the time-lapse is complete, check out the <#post-processing> section.

+<sup>1</sup>For Sony cameras connected via USB, you'll need to set this to 'SD Card' and make sure an SD card is in the VIEW.
+For other cameras, performance is best when saving directly to the camera.
+Sony can save to the camera when connected via WiFi instead of USB (see <#camera-specific-notes> for more).

 ### Time-lapse options are described below